Cautious Bayesian MPC: Regret Analysis and Bounds on the Number of Unsafe Learning Episodes: CAUTIOUS BAYESIAN MPC

 \subsection{Reinforcement learning problem}

 We consider the case of unknown transition and reward distributions that are parametric according to \eqref{eq:transition}, \eqref{eq:reward_model}.
-The corresponding reinforcement learning problem is to improve the MPC policy, which is based on solving~\eqref{eq:mpc_problem} at every time step, through learning episodes that lead to reward maximization in a data-efficient manner.
-During each learning episode $e=0,1,..,N-1$ we therefore need to provide a control policy that trades-off information extraction and knowledge exploitation when applied to the system~\eqref{eq:transition} at each time step $t=0,1,..,T-1$ starting from $x(0)$.
-We assume access to prior information about the system parameterization, such as production tolerances, to be given as $(\mPa_F, \mPa_\mR)\sim\mDistribution{\mPa}$.
+During each learning episode $e=0,1,..,N-1$ we need to provide a control policy that trades-off information extraction and knowledge exploitation when applied to the system~\eqref{eq:transition} at each time step $t=0,1,..,T-1$ starting from $x(0)$.
+We, therefore, assume access to prior information about the system parameterization such as production tolerances, to be given as $(\mPa_F, \mPa_\mR)\sim\mDistribution{\mPa}$.
 Collected data up to $N$ episodes is denoted by